 - How to Improve Your Child's Memory with Spaced Practice

-- How to Improve Your Child's Memory by Priming with Metaphor
+- How to Improve Your Child's Memory via Focus, Priming, and Metaphor

 - Use Overlearning to Improve Your Child's Memory